matomo-org/developer-documentation/docs/plugin-settings.md

 ---
 # Plugin Settings

-Plugins can define their own configuration options by using the Settings generator.

 ## Type of settings

 The Piwik platform differentiate between "System Settings", "User Settings" and "Measurable Settings":

-**User settings** can be configured by any logged in user and each user can configure the setting independently.
+**User Settings** can be configured by any logged in user and each user can configure the setting independently.
 The Piwik platform makes sure that settings are stored per user and that a user cannot see another users configuration.
 A user will be able to change the settings on the "Personal Settings" page.

-**System settings** applies to all of your users.
+**System Settings** applies to all of your users.
 It can be configured only by a user who has super user access.
-By default, the value can be read only by a super user as well but often you want to have it readable by anyone or at least by logged in users.
-If you set a setting readable the value will still be only displayed to super users but you will always be able to access the value in the background.
 System Settings will appear on the "General Settings" page.

 **Measurable Settings** add new fields when creating or editing a website or another measurable such as a mobile app.
-The values for these settings can be changed by any user having admin access for a specific website and the settings are saved along with each site.
+The values for these settings can be changed by any user having admin access for a specific website and the settings are saved separately for each site.
 All fields shown in the websites manager are actually Measurable Settings and these can be used to create whole new types such as "Mobile Apps", "Cars", "Embedded device", etc.

 All these classes extend the [Settings](/api-reference/Piwik/Settings/Settings) class.